dmi3x3/devops-netology/README.md

 .terraformrc
 terraform.rc

     add one more line
     add a second line
+    add a third line